sagardewani/doggo/user-stories.md

 - The frontend uses the fetch method to call the GET /cities API.
 - User can view the list of all available cities.
 - Loading and error states are handled gracefully.
+- The API call logic should be placed in `api/cities.ts`.

 ---